DrakirL/DrakirL.github.io/p10/class/cleric.md

 ### Level 1: War Priest?
 After casting a Spell, you may make a single Weapon Attack as part of the same action? <br>
 Once per round?
 Only on your turn?
-Limited number of times per Rest?
+Up to CHA times per Rest?
 ### Level 1: Improved Channel Divinity???
 You gain the following Channel Divinity Ability:
 #### Guided Strike?